fazleelahhee/custom-plugin/README.md

 ```

 ### Cache Api Response
-You can able to cache API adding constant to your wp-config.php file.
+You can able to enable cache API adding "constant" to your wp-config.php file.

 ```
+/**
-/** Cache API Response **/
+* Cache API Response
+* if assign true to this constant - it will enable the api response cache.
+**/
 define('WPCPLUGIN_API_CACHE', true);
 ```